 Uzbekistan is the most populous country in central Asia and the thudding heart of the Silk Road – betwixt its borders are all manner of marvels, the likes of which would make anyone stand and stare.
 The terrain varies starkly from the harsh western deserts and the empty, moon-like steppe to the lush, jade-green fields of the country’s bread basket, the Fergana Valley, and the striking, snow-capped mountains that surround it.

-This alluring country is a destination for all seasons, as our event calendar shows, but also for all kinds of tourist.
+This alluring country is not only a destination for all seasons, but also for all kinds of tourist.
 Whether your dream holiday involves luxury hotels and peerless cultural sites, backpacking and buses, crossing the desert by camel or skiing and a first ascent, Uzbekistan really does have it all.

 Now you can see the Uzbek capital in a new light.